 The salary is competitive with other organizations of comparable size and stature, and commensurate with the appointee’s qualifications and experience.
 A comprehensive benefits package is provided that includes medical, dental, long-term disability, life insurance, supplemental insurance and 401(k) retirement plan with employer match.

-Robert Sweibel Arts & Culture Consulting is conducting this search on behalf of KCRep.
-Interested candidates are invited to submit a cover letter, resume, list of at least three references (name, email, phone number, and relationship), and salary requirements, electronically and in confidence, to:
+Interested candidates are invited to submit a cover letter, resume, list of three references (name, email, phone number, and relationship) electronically to: